JetBrains/guide/site/python/tutorials/intro-aws/deploying/index.md

 topics:
   - aws
 author: mm
-subtitle: Use PyCharm Professional to deploy your Lambda APIs.
+subtitle: Use PyCharm to deploy your Lambda APIs.
 thumbnail: ../thumbnail.png
 video: "https://youtu.be/mqNTLSOcSOw"
 ---